ACeldo1/Basic-Tip-Calculator/README.md

 The following **additional** features are implemented:

-- Various settings such as:
-    -Including a dark mode
+* Including a dark mode
-    -The ability to change preset values
+* The ability to change preset values
-    -An option to reset settings to default values
+* An option to reset settings to default values

 ## Video Walkthrough